 When picking out what to wear in Morocco, it is also good to be mindful of the weather.
 When we visited Marrakech, it was hot!
 We decided that cotton maxi dresses were appropriate clothing for Morocco due to the weather.
 If you have a strapless or sleeveless dress, you can bring along a cardigan to cover your shoulders and arms.

 Tunics and Leggings or jeans

-Cover your bum and wear a tunic with some ankle or calf length leggings or jeans.
-I’d suggest wearing at night since it gets cooler.
+Cover your bum and wear a tunic with some ankle or calf-length leggings or jeans.
+I’d suggest wearing it at night since it gets cooler.
 It also gives mosquitoes less opportunity to feast on your legs.